 Conductors who are not accepted as Fellows may attend as Associates.
 Associates do not conduct the ensembles, but they participate fully in all the sessions, including the twice daily technique sessions, the video reviews, musicianship sessions, and the directed conversations.
 Many Associates have returned to subsequent programs as Fellows.

-All Seminar participants receive a copy of Maestro Thakar’s books On the Principles and Practice of Conducting (University of Rochester Press, 2016), and Looking for the “Harp” Quartet: An Investigation into Musical Beauty (University of Rochester Press, 2011).
+All Seminar participants receive a copy of Maestro Thakar’s book Looking for the “Harp” Quartet: An Investigation into Musical Beauty (University of Rochester Press, 2011).

 “It opened my ears to a whole new world of sound and listening.
 It was hard, but worth it...this is a fantastic course with a world-class teacher.”